HLOverflow/Burp-Audit-Configs/README.md

 Where are custom scanner audit files located?
 `$ ~/.BurpSuite/ConfigLibrary`

+# How to use?
+1. Add the JSON files to the default Burp directory where audit files are located.
+2. Each time you send a request to intruder tab and add an insertion point, right click to get context menu.
+3. Choose *Scan defined insertion points > Open Scan Launcher > Scan configuration > Select from library > Custom*

 # Observation thus far
 Out-of-band detection for various vulnerability class so far has been doing pretty well.